-Issue and exhibition of licences.
+Issue and exhibition of licences

-- 16. (1) A person applying for a vehicle licence shall make such declaration and furnish such particulars with respect to the vehicle for which the licence is to be taken out or otherwise as may be prescribed. - (2) Every vehicle licence shall be issued for the vehicle specified in the application for the licence and shall not entitle the person to whom it is issued to use or keep any other vehicle. - (3) The Director shall not be required to issue any vehicle licence for which application is made unless he is satisfied - - (a) that the licence applied for is the appropriate licence for the vehicle specified in the application; - (b) that the vehicle has been duly registered, and does not differ in any respect from the particulars entered in the register in respect of the vehicle; - that a certificate of roadworthiness has been issued and is in force in respect of the vehicle;
+- (2) Every vehicle licence shall be issued for the vehicle specified in the application for the licence and shall not entitle the person to whom it is issued to use or keep any other vehicle. - (3) The Director shall not be required to issue any vehicle licence for which application is made unless he is satisfied that - - (a) the licence applied for is the appropriate licence for the vehicle specified in the application; - (b) the vehicle has been duly registered, and does not differ in any respect from the particulars entered in the register in respect of the vehicle; - (c) a certificate of roadworthiness has been issued and is in force in respect of the vehicle; - (d) the requirements of the Motor Vehicle Insurance (Third Party Risks) Law (1997 Revision) have been complied with in respect of the vehicle; and - (e) in the case of an application for a licence for a vehicle purporting to be the first application for a licence for the vehicle, a licence has not previously been issued for that vehicle. - (4) The decision of the Director as to the registration category to which any vehicle conforms and as to the vehicle licence that may be issued in respect of any such vehicle shall be conclusive.

-Law 12 of 1990.

-- (d) that the requirements of the Motor Vehicle Insurance (Third Party Risks) Law, 1990, have been complied with in respect of the vehicle; and - (e) in the case of an application for a licence for a vehicle purporting to be the first application for a licence for the vehicle, that a licence has not previously been issued for that vehicle. - (4) The decision of the Director as to the registration category to which any vehicle conforms and as to the vehicle licence that may be issued in respect of any such vehicle shall be conclusive.

-Duplicate licences.
+Duplicate licences

-- 17. (1) Where a vehicle licence is lost, destroyed or rendered illegible, the owner of the vehicle may obtain a duplicate licence from the Director by paying the prescribed fee. - (2) If any such licence is subsequently found, the holder of the duplicate licence shall forthwith surrender to the Director the duplicate licence and a person knowingly retaining or having in his possession both an original and a duplicate vehicle licence is guilty of an offence and shall be liable on summary conviction to a fine not exceeding three hundred dollars or to a term of imprisonment not exceeding three months or both.
+- 17. (1) Where a vehicle licence is lost, destroyed or rendered illegible, the owner of the vehicle may obtain a duplicate licence from the Director by paying the prescribed fee. - (2) If any such licence is subsequently found, the holder of the duplicate licence shall forthwith surrender to the Director the duplicate licence, and whoever knowingly retains or has in his possession both an original and a duplicate vehicle licence is guilty of an offence and liable an summary conviction to a fine of three hundred dollars and to imprisonment for three months.

-Special licences.
+Special licences

-- 18. (1) Save as provided in this section -
+- 18. (1) Save as provided in this section-

 - (a) no oversize truck; and

 - (b) no special vehicle,